-Those who decide to teach their children at home should provide an education which is suitable for your age and ability.
+Those who decide to teach their children at home must provide an education which is suitable for their child's age and ability.
 If you have any particular special educational needs, your parents need to take this into account when planning your lessons and other activities.

 Instant Expert: Read all about home education in Oxfordshire, including what support is available for parents.

 Children who are home educated should receive as much high-quality education as those who attend school.
 A normal school year is 22 to 25 hours a week for 38 weeks of the year.
 A home curriculum should give you just as much learning, but there are no rules about timetables.
 How learning is delivered is entirely up to your parents.

 Crucial: Some children and parents decide after doing home education for a while that they would like to go back to school or start school.
 Find out more about School Admissions and how to apply for a school place in Oxfordshire.

 What kind of education will I get at home?

 What you learn is up to your parents.
 Unlike children who attend school, a child in Elective Home Education does not have to follow the National Curriculum.

 You can still take examinations, and are encouraged to do so.
 Most employers will want you to have qualifications like GCSEs when applying for jobs.
 Your parents will need to arrange this (including paying any fees) as they are in change of your education.

 There are local and national organisations which provide home schooling services to parents.
 These can range from exam services to full year-round curriculum support, video tuition and more.
 Your parents will need to arrange this (including paying any fees) as they are in change of your education.